 - Travel CBCRP Meeting: CBCRP may organize an event requiring your travel within the funded grant period.
-All applicants should budget a one-time minimum expense of \$400 under year 1 in the travel budget line labeled: "Travel CBCRP Meeting". - Travel Project Related: Project-related travel expenses are allowable only for travel directly related to the execution of the proposed research activities.
+All applicants should budget a one-time minimum expense of \$400 under year 1 in the travel budget line labeled: "Travel - CBCRP Meeting". - Travel Project Related: Project-related travel expenses are allowable only for travel directly related to the execution of the proposed research activities.
 Label such expenses as "Travel Project Related."
-These expenses must be fully justified in the budget justification. - Travel Scientific Meetings: Scientific conference travel is limited to \$2,000 per year (excluding a mandatory allocation of \$400 in one year of the project for travel to the CBCRP Conference under Travel - CBCRP Meeting).
+These expenses must be fully justified in the budget justification.
+Please break out and provide detailed cost. - Travel Scientific Meetings: Scientific conference travel is limited to \$2,000 per year (excluding a mandatory allocation of \$400 in one year of the project for travel to the CBCRP Conference under Travel - CBCRP Meeting).
 Label such expenses as "Travel-Scientific Meetings" and explain in budget justification.
+Please break out and provide detailed cost.